ans-group/docs.ukfast.co.uk/source/security/phishing/launchcampaign.md

 # 3) Creating a distribution group

-With your user's added, you can now create a distribution group for later reference in a phishing campaign.
-Disctivuton groups allow a selection of users to be used in a certain phishing campaign.
+With your users added, you can now create a distribution group for later reference in a phishing campaign.
+Distribution groups allow a selection of users to be used in a certain phishing campaign.

 Looking at your progress bar at the top of the page, you can press the 'click here' link to go to the 'Groups' page.
 This can also be accessed by clicking the 'Groups' link under the phishing section in the navigation bar to the left.